A chef cooking in a professional kitchen

 Are the classes virtual?

-Due to COVID-19, the Life Skills and Job Search workshops are virtual due to limited access to workshop rooms.
-The rest of the program is full-time in the kitchen.
+The Life Skills and Job Search workshops are conducted in person but require access to a computer.
+Like the rest of the program, these workshops require full-time attendance in the kitchen.

 I am worried about COVID-19.
 Is it safe?